juspay/hyperswitch/README.md

 Included are directions for opening issues, coding standards, and notes on development.

-- We appreciate all types of contributions: code, documentation, demo creation, or something new way you want to contribute to us.
+- We appreciate all types of contributions: code, documentation, demo creation, or some new way you want to contribute to us.
   We will reward every contribution with a Hyperswitch branded t-shirt.
 - 🦀 **Important note for Rust developers**: We aim for contributions from the community across a broad range of tracks.
   Hence, we have prioritised simplicity and code readability over purely idiomatic code.
   For example, some of the code in core functions (e.g., `payments_core`) is written to be more readable than pure-idiomatic.

 <a href="#Community">
   <h2 id="Community">👥 Community</h2>